 - Tell them why – Why do you want this so bad?
 You shared the vision, told them what you need and want, now explain why you need them on this journey with you?
 Most importantly, Why now?

 - What changes can they expect – What sort of changes are going to happen as a result of you going back to school?
 You need to be transparent and realistic here.
 Will your partner/spouse need to work overtime, will you need a nanny, what’s going to happen to your relationships?
 How will this affect the children and family dynamic?
 Understand that every aspect of your life will be affected, and you need to prepare for the worse case scenarios.
-Don’t assume that everything will fall apart but it’s good to have a plan in place in case it does.
+Don’t assume that everything will fall apart, but it’s nice to have a plan in place in case it does.

 - Show your appreciation – Take the time to show them how much you appreciate all the sacrifices and extra tasks they take on to help get you through PA School.